BD stops 84 Rohingyas from perilous sea journey

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-COX´S BAZAR, Bangladesh: Bangladesh authorities prevented 84 Rohingya refugees from Myanmar from attempting a perilous boat journey to Malaysia, officials said on Saturday.
+COX'S BAZAR: Bangladesh authorities prevented 84 Rohingya refugees from Myanmar from attempting a perilous boat journey to Malaysia, officials said Saturday.

 Police in Pekua said 67 Rohingya Muslims from Kutupalong -- the largest refugee settlement in the world -- were stopped as they waited to board a fishing trawler.